jorgebastida/glue/docs/options.rst

 -a --algorithm
 --------------
-The criteria that ``Glue`` uses to order the images before adding them to the canvas can be tunned.
+The criteria that ``glue`` uses to order the images before adding them to the canvas can be tunned.
 By default the algorithm is `maxside` but in some situations using another ordering like `width`, `height` or `area` could be useful depending on the kind of images you are spriting.

 The ordering algorithm was inspired by the `Binary Tree Bin Packing Algorithm Article <http://codeincomplete.com/posts/2011/5/7/bin_packing/>`_ by Jake Gordon.